 He has not been the same since, but West Ham fans still love him.
 On his day, the pint-sized playmaker can conjure up a moment of magic (see his last-minute equaliser vs Spurs) and there is always hope that, at only 29, he can yet return to his previous form.

 Before transitioning to a centre-forward under Moyes, Antonio was switching between the right wing-back position and right midfield.
 In that sense, he is the ultimate utility man.
 Seriously, who goes from right-back to out-and-out No.9 in just a few years at Premier League level?
 With questionable celebrations, power, goals and wholesome interviews, Antonio is a West Ham favourite.

 Striker: Andre Ayew

 The affectionately named ‘Ginger Pele’ left his mark on the terraces, enjoying two separate spells at West Ham where his no-nonsense, muck-and-nettles approach chimed with a vociferous fanbase.
-‘The West Ham’ has little room for a good ol’ rudimentary hoof, but sometimes it’s better to just hit Row Z rather than trying anything fancy.
-Must be why Craig Dawson has settled in nicely…
+‘The West Ham Way’ has little room for a good ol’ rudimentary hoof, but sometimes it’s better to just hit Row Z rather than trying anything fancy.

 Another, like Ayew and Lanzini, who will be remembered for a goal against Tottenham.
 If you haven’t checked it out, Obiang’s peach at Wembley in the Premier League was straight out of the top drawer.
 It whizzed past Hugo Lloris like an arrow.
 Unfortunately, those moments were few and far between for Obiang, who was a tidy metronome but largely underwhelming.
 He’s having a good time of it in Italy with Sassuolo now, though.